ghuvrons/gen-tracker/README.md

 - [x] Handle each EventsGroup
 - [x] add event reference and the reader
 - [x] ReportReader should change based on ReportLog, some parameter not changed
+- [x] Change Y-axes label from 'value' to 'unit name'
+- [x] Fix back Odometer and Speed to km and km/h
 - [ ] make auto focus on command reference search bar
 - [ ] add driver name to the report log (if any)
 - [ ] simulate reports every 5 second for faker